 Family therapy can be very helpful for people who engaged in cutting behaviors as family bonds are often strained during this period.
 Family sessions at our clinic will seek to educate your loved ones about self-injury, co-occurring disorders, and teach your loved ones ways they can be supportive of you as you recovery and signs that you may be experiencing a relapse.
 We’ll also provide loved ones with suggestions and community resources to allow for their continued healing.

 As we are concerned with treating the whole person, our treatment center is proud to offer a variety of methods that are designed to complement traditional therapeutic approaches.
 These include:

 Continuing Care and Levels of Care

-As the time for your discharge looms closer, you and your loved ones will work very closely with your treatment team to create an aftercare plan that allows for a seamless transition and continuity of care.
+As the time for your discharge from our clinic looms closer, you and your loved ones will work very closely with your treatment team to create an aftercare plan that allows for a seamless transition and continuity of care.
 If you need assistance finding reliable housing to ensure that you have a stable home environment, we’ll be able to help you find a place to live.
 Likewise, if you’re looking for gainful employment, we’ll work with our contacts to see if we can find you an appropriate job.
 Many of our clients opt to step down from our inpatient program into one of our intense outpatient programs.
 Our partial hospitalization program (PHP) and our intensive outpatient program (IOP) both offer similar structure to our inpatient care but allow you to return home to your family in the evenings and on weekends.
-Other clients may have made enough progress that they’re ready to discharge to home with referrals to traditional outpatient therapy and appropriate community resources.
+Other clients may have made enough progress at our treatment center that they’re ready to discharge to home with referrals to traditional outpatient therapy and appropriate community resources.